Perisplenitis is acute inflammation of the splenic capsule and its peritoneal covering.

-Acute oedematous inflammation of the splenic capsule and peritoneal covering.
+Acute edematous inflammation of the splenic capsule and peritoneal covering.
 Recurrent attacks may lead to capsular thickening and calcification.
 It is usually associated with splenomegaly caused by diseases such as sickle cell disease, thalassemia, bilharzia, malaria, and lymphoma.

-CT imaging reveals a persistent, non-enhancing, circumferential subcapsular thin rim of oedematous marginal splenic tissue.
+CT imaging reveals a persistent, non-enhancing, circumferential subcapsular thin rim of edematous marginal splenic tissue.
 CT can aid in identifying complications such as splenic abscess formation.
 Finally, CT helps to exclude other differential diagnoses with similar clinical presentations like splenic infarcts or rupture.

 Treatment and prognosis

 Treatment is with anti-inflammatories +/- prophylactic antibiotics in the acute stage.
 In recurrent perisplenitis, a splenectomy may be considered.
 A complication of untreated perisplenitis is a splenic abscess.

 - splenic infarct: usually focal, wedge-shaped and deep in location